 5 Places Never to Use a Debit or Credit Card

 In today’s cashless culture, nearly all of our purchases (including those new ankle-boot beauties) are paid for via credit card.
-But with all the identity theft and hacking in the headlines (just when you thought you were safe on Ashley Madison…), there are plenty of reasons to give pause.
+But with all the identity theft and hacking in the headlines, there are plenty of reasons to give pause.

 So we tapped Shaun Murphy, former privacy and security expert for the Department of Defense, for his tips on when you should use alternate forms of payment to avoid risk.
 Here’s where to think twice before swiping.